pivotal/docs-tap/partials/scst-scan/_offline-airgap.hbs.md

     > **Note**  The Trivy scanner is hardcoded to use the `1` tag for the Java index database.

-The databases are now available locally within your air-gapped environment.
+The databases are now available locally in your air-gapped environment.
 The next step is to configure the supply chain to use the air-gapped location for Trivy.
 For more information about using Trivy in an air-gapped environment, see the [Trivy](https://aquasecurity.github.io/trivy/v0.48/docs/advanced/air-gap/) documentation.